Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 • Long hours away from family.
 (No different that an OTR driving job)

-• Navigating tight scheduling to meet delivery deadlines.
+• Juggling schedules to meet delivery deadlines.
 (Same expectations many companies have)

 • Benefits – The pay can be substantial, if you land a good driving gig.

-Not all trucking jobs are created equal, so take your time to find a carrier that ticks your boxes for flexibility, home time, and career growth.
+Not all trucking jobs are created equal.
+Be sure to take your time to find a carrier that ticks your boxes for flexibility, home time, and job security.

 Similar Posts